inclinedadarsh/minimal-blog/src/blogs/autosend-newsletter.md

 ## Conclusion

 I had a lot of fun building with AutoSend.
-This blog only touched the surface of what AutoSend can do—there are marketing campaigns, webhooks, and what not, so definitely check that out.
+This blog only touched the surface of what AutoSend can do, there are marketing campaigns, webhooks, and what not, so definitely check that out.

 If you liked the newsletter application, please leave a star on the [repository](https://github.com/inclinedadarsh/autosend-newsletter).
 I hope you learned something from the blog.
 You can connect with me on [Peerlist](https://peerlist.io/inclinedadarsh) or [X (Twitter)](https://x.com/inclinedadarsh).